-Lunch Food and Snacks On this trip we will provide breakfast and dinner.
-Please bring enough for 3 lunches and snacks throughout the day.
-Please do not bring too much there is only so much room in the bear cans.
-We can accommodate special diets.
+Lunch Food and Snacks

+If your trip is overnight backcountry we will be providing breakfast and dinner.
+Please bring enough lunches for all the days of your trip as well as snacks for the day.
+Please do not bring too much during the backcountry portion of the course there is only so much room in the bear cans.
+We can accommodate special diets for breakfast and dinner.

+A few words on packing light: